Budschie/StrongholdWarlordsModdingHelper/README.md

 ![Logo](https://raw.githubusercontent.com/Budschie/StrongholdWarlordsModdingHelper/master/StrongholdWarlordsModdingHelper/Images/BudschieModdingTool.png)

+## Special thanks
+Special thanks goes to @Chriskraft9/AskaborDE for being an enormous help for this project with his experience in Stronghold Modding and having inspired me to add various features.

 ## How to use as a user
 Here is a rough outline on what you have to do to add a mod to Stronghold:Warlords:
 1. Click on File->Open game.
 Then, you have to navigate to your Stronghold:Warlords directory.
 An example, where this directory might be, would be: